 Spring also brings with it fruits and vegetables.
 During this time, wolves will eat everything from squirrels and gophers to insects and berries and any ungulates they can find.
 They are even known to hunt for freshwater fish.
 Besides eating whatever they can get their hands (or paws) on, the idea behind the gorging is to put on enough weight to make it through the reproduction stage with healthy pups.

 The Summer Diet

 As summer rolls around, the mother and young pups emerge from the den.
 The wolf pack is hence free to move away from their focal point and can now explore and hunt the full length and breadth of their territory.
 However, as any parent will tell you, traveling with young ‘uns is never easy.
 They tire easily, need frequent breaks, and are prone to wandering off on a whim.
 This behavior is no different for the wolf family.
 The adults in the pack now shoulder more responsibility.
 Not only do they have more mouths to feed, but they must also protect the young pups from harm.

 Compounding this, they no longer hold any biological advantage over their prey as they did in the wintertime.
 Despite a wolf’s much-touted status as a premier hunter, most of their prey can easily outrun them.
-In actuality, wolves have a success rate of only 3% to about 14% when they give chase.
+You would then think that a wolf's primary prey is a somewhat slow animal but in actuality, wolves have a success rate of only 3% to about 14% when they give chase.
 Fortunately for them, summertime is also the time when ungulates breed and give birth to their young.
 These ungulate fledglings make for easy pickings for the wolves and make up a bulk of their summer diet.